JAndrews16/coding-quiz-challenge/README.md

 ![code quiz](./Assets/Images/demo.gif)

-The following photos show the application in various stages:
+## Photos of the application at Various Stages

 Below is the page when first opened by the user:
 ![home page](./Assets/Images/homepage.PNG)